eclipse-openj9/openj9-docs/docs/xms.md

 # -Xms / -Xmx

-These Oracle&reg; HotSpot&trade; options set the initial/minimum Java&trade; heap size, and the maximum heap size respectively.
+The Oracle&reg; HotSpot&trade; option `-Xms` sets the initial or the minimum Java&trade; heap size, and the `-Xmx` HotSpot option sets the maximum heap size.
 These options are recognized by the Eclipse OpenJ9&trade; VM.

 :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Notes:**

-- If you set `-Xms` &gt; `-Xmx`, the VM fails with the message `-Xms too large for -Xmx`.
+- If you set `-Xms` &gt; `-Xmx`, the VM fails with the message `-Xms too large for -Xmx`.<br>If you do not explicitly set the maximum object heap size with `-Xmx` and the VM uses the default value of `-Xmx`, then even if `-Xms` is greater than `-Xmx` initially, the VM starts successfully because the default `-Xmx` value is increased automatically to match `-Xms`.<br><br>For example, for a VM with 16 GB RAM, the default maximum size is 25% of RAM, therefore the default value of `Xmx` will be 4 GB.
+If the initial size is specified as 6 GB (`-Xms6g`), then `-Xms` (6 GB) is greater than `-Xmx` (4 GB) and before the 0.53.0 release that VM used to fail.
+But now with current adjustment, the default maximum heap size is increased automatically to 6 GB and the VM starts.
+This change in behavior was added from the 0.53.0 release onwards.
 - If you exceed the limit set by the `-Xmx` option, the VM generates an `OutofMemoryError`.
 - If you set a value for `-Xms`, the [`-XX:InitialRAMPercentage`](xxinitialrampercentage.md) option is ignored.
 - If you set a value for `-Xmx`, the [`-XX:MaxRAMPercentage`](xxinitialrampercentage.md) option is ignored.